 \section{Implications and recommendations}

 There is a need for VAA systems.
-In busy day-to-day lives these systems help voters navigate the many choices in multi-party democracies.
-Below we present recommendations which we believe can drastically improve the robustness of the\textit{Kandidattest}, and other VAAs similar to it.
+In busy day-to-day lives, these systems help voters navigate the many choices in multi-party democracies.
+Below we present recommendations that we believe can drastically improve the robustness of the \textit{Kandidattest}, and other VAAs similar to it.
 Our recommendations are:

 \begin{itemize} \item VAAs need to be constantly monitored, audited, and evaluated.
-How users interact with these systems should also be continually studied. \item We recommend that more least 25 questions be used to calculate the agreement between users and political candidates.
-Adding more questions increases the robustness of VAA systems. \item Answers should be collected at political candidate level, not political party level.
-Doing this will smooth out the volatility of the VAA system. \item Reduce the use of quantitative metrics and present multiple possible candidates to users.
-In addition, add information on how the recommended candidates agree and disagree on various policy issues.
-This should empower the user to read up on their candidate policies and make an informed choice between them. \item Provide explanations of the inner workings of VAAs and explain to users, in plain language, their limitations and pitfalls. \item VAAs provide voting advice and their recommendations can have election altering results.
+How users interact with these systems should also be continuously studied. \item We recommend that at least 25 questions should be used to calculate the agreement between users and political candidates.
+Adding more questions increases the robustness of VAA systems. \item Answers should be collected at the political candidate level, not the political party level.
+Doing this will reduce the volatility of the VAA system. \item The use of quantitative metrics should be reduced and multiple candidates should be presented to users.
+In addition, information on how recommended candidates agree and disagree on various policy issues should be provided to the user.
+This would empower the user to read the candidates' proposed policies and make an informed choice between them. \item Explanations of the inner workings of VAAs should be provided to users, explaining, in plain language, the limitations and pitfalls of the algorithmic system. \item VAAs provide voting advice and their recommendations can have election-altering results.
 As such, VAAs should meet the strict requirements that apply to high-risk systems under the EU AI Act. \end{itemize}